-March 26, 2026, marks the day Nintendo abandoned its enduring commitment to software price parity across different delivery formats.
+That week, Nintendo abandoned its enduring commitment to software price parity across different delivery formats.
 Nintendo executives confirmed the policy shift following months of speculation regarding the rising manufacturing costs of high-capacity flash memory.
 Players will soon find a noticeable price gap between the software they download and the plastic cartridges they collect for their shelves.
 Prices for the upcoming release of Yoshi and the Mysterious Book illustrate this new corporate logic with a ten-dollar discrepancy.
 Digital copies of the title will retail for $60 on the Nintendo eShop while physical versions carry a $70 price tag.
+By March 26, 2026, the pricing split had become a test of how players value physical releases.

 Physical Media Production and Distribution Costs